When setting up an environment in Unispace PaaS you can choose the distribution and version of JDK you want to run:

 A set of scalable and fully manageable database servers can be easily installed within the Java environment.
 To establish the connection, adjust your application following the instruction based on the database you require:

-Explore the benefits of Java cloud platform with our Free Trial.
+Explore the benefits of Java cloud platform with free trial.